-Once information on compliance for the individual controls of a security catalogue is available, a decision must be made as to whether the cloud service obtains certification.
-This decision is ultimately made in the Clouditor-Orchestrator, which provides a snapshot of the cloud service's status.
+Once information on compliance for the individual controls of a security catalogue is available, a decision must be made as to whether the target of evaluation obtains a compliance attestation.
+This decision is ultimately made in the Clouditor-Orchestrator, which provides a snapshot of the target of evaluation's status.